sumitsingh306/splunk-gcp-functions/PubSubFunction/Installguide.md

-# PUB-SUB FUNCTION: IMPORTANT USAGE NOTE
+## PUB-SUB FUNCTION: IMPORTANT USAGE NOTE

 As the cloud function executes within GCP’s environment, its own logs are collected in Stacktdriver logs.
-If your Log Export collects logs from Cloud Functions MAKE SURE YOU ELIMINATE THE FUNCTION NAME FROM THE EXPORT.
+If your Log Export collects logs from Cloud Functions **MAKE SURE YOU ELIMINATE THE FUNCTION NAME FROM THE EXPORT**.
 Logs for this function cannot be collected by itself!

 For example, if your function name is GCP-Pub-Sub, and you wish to collect logs from other functions, then the Export Filter needs to include resource.labels.function_name!="GCP-Pub-Sub"

-Failure to do this will cause the function to race and max out function execution capacity in your project. (it is essentially logging itself, which then causes more logs to be created, causing a feedback race loop)
+**Failure to do this will cause the function to race and max out function execution capacity in your project. (it is essentially logging itself, which then causes more logs to be created, causing a feedback race loop)**